Thursday, August 21, 2008

 dharmena hinah pasubhih samanah

 "Eating, sleeping, fearing, and mating are equally engaged in by both animals and humans.
 That which is special to humans is religious duty.
-Those humans who are without religion are equal to the animals."
+Those humans who are without religion are equal to animals."
 (Hitopadesa)

 Actually, even in the animal kingdom we find inquiries into four subject matters: eating, sleeping, mating and defending.
 Therefore, the scope of inquiries of a civilized man should go beyond these and to accomplish the perfection of life one must know what the real questions are and to whom they should be put forth.

-The whole world is moving on the basis of questions and answers, and those who are materially engrossed indulge in topics like politics, economics, so-called science, so-called arts, etc., but ultimately all these topics fall on the category of animalistic propensity, for such people are blind for knowledge of self-realization:
+The whole world is moving on the basis of questions and answers, and those who are materially engrossed indulge in topics like politics, economics, so-called science, so-called arts, etc., but ultimately all these topics fall into the category of animalistic propensity, for such people are blind for knowledge of self-realization:

 srotavyadini rajendra